LeoM93/BiologicalRandomWalks/README.md

  python3 compute_ontology_graph.py -go <path to .gaf file> -r <path to Reactome file> -k <path to KEGG file> -o <output file path>
  ```
 The file used in the manuscript can be downloaded at: https://drive.google.com/file/d/12oDaaEs1vso82UXsRe2AWeoGqNccZuLM/view?usp=sharing
-The .gaf file can be downloaded from Gene Onotology consortium at the following link: http://current.geneontology.org/products/pages/downloads.html
+An update version of the .gaf file can be downloaded from Gene Onotology Consortium at the following link: http://current.geneontology.org/products/pages/downloads.html

-The Reactome file can be downloaded at https://reactome.org/download-data (Click on Uniprot to all pathways)
+The Reactome file can be downloaded at https://reactome.org/download-data (Uniprot to all pathways)
 The KEGG file has been downloaded using KEGG rest api.

 The ontology graph has the following structre: